 The company might have been able to borrow 75% of the value of each property, so that’s £90,000 X 2 = £180,000.

 The company would pay no tax on this transaction and would have the full £180,000 in cash available to pay you that money back to you in part repayment of the £300,000 you loaned to it.
 You would pay not any tax at all on that loan repayment.
 You would also have a further £120,000 due to you from the company, i.e. double the amount you have now.

 You may also have stored up another another potential problem for yourself as a result of transferring those properties into your own personal name.
 If you ever need to borrow against those properties, to fund another project for instance, you will not be able to offset your finance costs against your rental income.
 This would not have been a problem for for your Limited Company, because the restrictions on finance cost relief only applies to private individuals, NOT to Limited Companies.

 PS – without wishing to rub too much salt into your wounds, a tax planning consultation with Property118 would have cost you just £400.
-It’s too late for these transactions but we might be able to help you to structure your business more effectively moving forwards.Show Form To Book A Tax Planning Consultation
+It’s too late for these transactions but we might be able to help you to structure your business more effectively moving forwards.Show Book a Tax Planning Consultation

 Please Log-In OR Become a member to reply to comments or subscribe to new comment notifications.